Digitalisation and infra construction productivity - how do these two go together?

 Bringing the latest technology into the very traditional paving and infrastructure construction business would not only lead to improved productivity, but would also help the society by diminishing the external disturbance and negative environmental impact of road construction works.

 Paving works are carried out at many different sites, each having its individual characteristics.
 Every site is impacted by many external factors that are hard to estimate in advance: weather, traffic, accessibility and state of the site.
-Truth is that these uncertainties could be modeled, and statistics could be used for an adaptive self-optimising model.
+Truth is that these uncertainties could be modelled, and statistics could be used for an adaptive self-optimising model.
 Connect that with machine and equipment data through latest sensor technology, transportation data and plant production data - and we could enhance performance throughout the whole supply chain.

 The technology exists readily, but the application within our industry is still in its infancy.
 Taking a further step in envisioning the future would bring self-driving applications, as well as connectivity with the infrastructure itself into the picture.
 These are topics already spoken about, but so far the discussions are on a theoretical level.
 These discussions do however clearly indicate the direction towards which our industry is moving.